alejosilvalau/coding-interview-prep/SystemsExpert/Design The Uber API/design-the-uber-api.md

 **VehicleInfo**
 - licensePlate: string
 - description: string
+- capacity: int

 **RideStatus**
-- enum (CREATED / MATCHED / STARTED / FINISHED / CANCELLED)
+- enum (CREATED, MATCHED, STARTED, FINISHED, CANCELLED)

 ## Passenger API
 The passenger API will consist of simple CRUD operations interacting with the Ride entity.
 It will also have an endpoint to stream the driver's location alongside a ride.